 Where’s the talent?
 Who’s the talent?
 What is great talent?
-I can tell you now great talent isn’t hiding under a rock waiting for it to be kicked over -- never.
+We can tell you now great talent isn’t hiding under a rock waiting for it to be kicked over -- never.
 Talent isn't sitting behind a computer at 3 p.m. in the afternoon applying to Seek adverts with the same accuracy as a scattergun, either -- not even close.
 The real talent, the crème de la crème -- wait for it -- is happily working for your competitor!
 The best talent is passive, not active.

 They’re rewarded well and respected where they are.
 They're performing, engaged, growing their beloved employer, developing themselves, and, here’s the brutal reality you’ll also need to stomach: they’re not looking for a new job!

-The numbers back me up.
+The numbers back us up.
 If you can’t find great talent, it’s because you’re only looking in the smallest of pools, the worst pool, the active jobseeker pool.
 In fact, it’s only 20% of the market.
-Your hiring strategy, I’m afraid to say, is about as "effective as a chocolate kettle."
+Your hiring strategy, we're afraid to say, is about as "effective as a chocolate kettle."
 If you brush off an advert and place it on a jobs board and sit back and hope for great talent to knock on your door, you will be disappointed.
 Not in this day and age, perhaps in a bygone era, and certainly not in this skills shortage armageddon.

 Now, a quick caveat: can you secure a great member of staff who is classed as active?
 Yes, maybe, sometimes, but only by pure luck.
 That’s because rarely is a game-changer active and on the open market.
 In fact, they probably don’t even have a current résumé, as their reputation and credentials alone get them frequently tapped on the shoulder.

 LinkedIn -- and as the biggest community of online talent globally, they know a thing or two about this -- carries out extensive research on this very topic.
-I’ve collated some of their findings and created this useful infographic.
+We’ve collated some of their findings and created this useful infographic.

 What Kind of Talent Do You Have?